stephenbeese/FizzyBeese/README.md

 ### Following Agile Methodologies

-The way that I followed agile principals was by creating a kanban board containing all of my user stories.
+The way that I followed agile principles was by creating a Kanban board containing all of my user stories.
 This kanban board can be found [here](https://github.com/users/stephenbeese/projects/6)

-When starting the project I uploaded all of my user stories to the todo section of my kanban board.
+When starting the project I uploaded all of my user stories to the to-do section of my Kanban board.
 These user stories were labeled by:
    - Must Have
    - Should Have